LogicAndTrick/twhl/docker-for-development/readme.md

 ```
 docker compose up
 ```
+The web server can then be reached at http://localhost:82 .

 To install the Composer dependencies and create the `.env` file (if it does not exist), run:
 ```